 Bandhan Asset Management Company (Bandhan AMC) has failed to take any step towards climate action.
-It has no initiatives around responsible investing and has not incorporated ESG or climate-preparedness considerations.
+It has no initiatives around responsible investing, has not incorporated ESG or climate-preparedness considerations, and has not adopted a Stewardship Code as mandated by SEBI.
 Its latest Annual Report makes no mention of any of these critical considerations, raising questions on its ability to responsibly uphold its fiduciary duty to its investors in the face of increasing climate-induced financial disruption.
-Bandhan does have a Stewardship Code as mandated by SEBI (N.B.).